Steve-Fenton/stevefenton.co.uk/src/pages/blog/2010/08/javascript-what-is-this-and-how-do-i-use-it.md

 </script>
 ```

-This example works in exactly the same way as before, so you don’t have to put your events on the HTML element to use `this`.
+This example works in exactly the same way as before, so you don't have to put your events on the HTML element to use `this`.
 In this example we bind the event using JavaScript and everything directly inside of our function will magically understand that `this` refers to the paragraph you click on.

 If you bind the same event handler to lots of HTML elements, `this` will always be whichever one got clicked on – really handy!